ktenzer/keithtenzer.com/_posts/2023-11-20-Mutating_Temporal_Workflows_with_Update.md

 ## How Update Works?
 Temporal Update has four phases.

-**Admission** Update request is admitted as long as no [limits](https://docs.temporal.io/kb/temporal-platform-limits-sheet) are breached.
+**Admission:** Update request is admitted as long as no [limits](https://docs.temporal.io/kb/temporal-platform-limits-sheet) are breached.

-**Validation** Optionally update input arguments can be validated and accepted or rejected.
+**Validation:** Optionally Update input arguments can be validated and accepted or rejected.

-**Execution** Update is executed and delivered to the worker update handler, WorkflowExecutionUpdateAcceptedEvent added to event history.
+**Execution:** Update is executed and delivered to the worker Update handler, WorkflowExecutionUpdateAcceptedEvent added to event history.

-**Completion** Update handler result returned from worker, WorkflowExecutionUpdateCompletedEvent added to event history.
+**Completion:** Update handler result returned from worker, WorkflowExecutionUpdateCompletedEvent added to event history.

 Update is currently a synchronous call, however it is planned to have an asynchronous version of the API in the future.
 In addition, the only way to call Update between workflows is to use an activity.
 It is planned to provide an API to call updates between workflows, similar to how Signal works today.